 Ellen: ...
 Honey?
 Jo?

 - Disappeared Dad: He got killed on a hunt with John, who may or may not have killed him to put him out of his suffering once he got wounded, when she was still in pigtails.

 - Distressed Damsel: In "Born Under a Bad Sign".
-In "No Exit" and "Abandon All Hope...", she's more of a Badass Damsel.
+In "No Exit" and "Abandon All Hope...", she's become a Damsel out of Distress.